 There are no known threaten or endangered species impacted or reasonably to be impacted by this application.
 As shown on the existing master plan, two preserve areas are shown: 1) 6.17 acres along the east boundary line of Mida Farms, along the southern boundary of Pod E adjacent to Gracida Street; and 2) 12.49 preserve on the eastern most side of Pod F, Phase VII adjacent to the western boundary of Mida Farms.
 These preserves will not be impacted and will remain in place.
-Notwithstanding the foregoing, through a separate process with SFWMD, Applicant is seeking the release of the 12.49-acre preserve.
-Until such time as this preserve is released, it will be used for uses consistent with the conservation easement, such as bridle paths, which would connect the proposed equestrian amenity (on a 5.9-acre site to the south of this preserve) to the residential development.
+It will be used for uses consistent with the conservation easement.